MrCoolition/CAP/README.md

 On Windows download it from [https://github.com/tesseract-ocr/tesseract](https://github.com/tesseract-ocr/tesseract) and set the `TESSERACT_CMD` environment variable to the installed binary path if it's not in your `PATH`.

-If you are deploying to an environment where system packages cannot be installed (e.g. Streamlit Community Cloud), include a PyPI package that bundles Tesseract in your `requirements.txt` or rely on the GPT Vision fallback built into the app.
+If you are deploying to an environment where system packages cannot be installed (e.g. Streamlit Community Cloud), rely on the Mistral OCR service or the GPT Vision fallback built into the app.
 When Tesseract is placed in a custom location, set the `TESSERACT_CMD` variable so `pytesseract` can find it.

 Run the app locally:
 ```bash